awesome-algorand/awesome-algorand/README.md

 - [Defly Wallet](https://defly.app/) - Defly is an Algorand wallet with great suit of integrated DeFi features.
 - [Daffi Wallet](https://www.daffi.me/) - Daffi is a mobile wallet for Algorand with integrated access to Daffi platform.
 - [Exodus](https://www.exodus.com/) - Exodus is a multi-cryptocurrency wallet that supports Algorand.
+- [A-Wallet](https://a-wallet.net/) - AWallet is an open source, HTML only, corporate friendly, and secure Algorand wallet.

 ## Blockchain Explorers